physcodestyle/official-website/src/content/news/2018-11-26-besplatnye-koncerty-molodezhnogo-simfonicheskogo–orkestra.en.json.md

 type: 'news'
 aim: 'all'
-title: 'tickets to concerts of the youth Symphony orchestra' 'description: 'the joint Council of students of VSU invites to concerts...'
+title: 'tickets to concerts of the youth Symphony orchestra'
+description: 'the joint Council of students of VSU invites to concerts...'
-'images:
+images:
   - src: '/images/Besplatnie-koncerty-molodezhnogo-simfonicheskogo–orkestra.jpg'
     alt: 'Tickets to concerts of youth Symphony orchestra'
     type: 'image'